slejnej/acf-relationship-multisite/README.md

+# Forked project and updated to be installed via composer
+forked from 'naotone/acf-relationship-multisite', stripped to latest version only and now installable through composer

+**ACF 5.5.8**

 ### IMPORTANT NOTICE

 **There are a lot requests and issus regarding the (pre-)selection of post types and/or taxonomies.
 But there's one main problem within WordPress: Post Types, especially CPTs, are registered for each individual site at run time.
 So there's no easy possibilty to grab post types and taxonomies from other sites.**